 If you are the one signing off on an RSVP to let the hosts know whether or not you plan to show up — and with whom — you’ll want to do so in a timely manner.
 You also want to make sure you fill out each and every field requested so that you’re actually giving the bride and groom the details they need from you.

-If you are RSVPing “yes,” Smith adds, it’s a nice touch to include a note of excitement on the RSVP as well.
+Add a personal note scores extra points: If you are RSVPing “yes,” Smith adds, it’s a nice touch to include a note of excitement on the RSVP as well.
 It can be as simple as “Looking forward to dancing with you at your wedding” or “What a wonderful celebration” or even “We cannot wait to see you.”
 All of these comments help add to the festivities.
+Can’t hurt.

 Yes, you can opt to have a digital/email invitation in addition to—or instead of—printed and mailed invitations.
 Sites like Paperless Post offer “Save the date” and RSVPs cards, and can help you follow up with guests with RSVP tracking and followup messaging.